everestthemes/allmart/readme.txt

 == Copyright ==

-Online Store WordPress Theme, 2025 everestthemes.com
+All Mart WordPress Theme, 2025 everestthemes.com
-Online Store is distributed under the terms of the GNU GPL.
+All Mart is distributed under the terms of the GNU GPL.

 = Image for theme screenshot =